 BILL MOYERS: Was it just a coincidence in your mind that Cheney came on your show and others went on the other Sunday shows the very morning that that story appeared?

 TIM RUSSERT: I don’t know.
 The New York Times is a better judge of that than I am.

 BILL MOYERS: No one tipped you that it was going to happen?

 BILL MOYERS: The Cheney office didn’t make any — didn’t leak to you that there was going to be a big story?

-BILL MOYERS: Critics point to September 8, 2002 and to your show, in particular, as the classic case of how the press and the government became inseparable.
-Someone in the administration plants a dramatic story in the New York Times, and then the Vice President comes on our show and points to the New York Times.
+BILL MOYERS: Critics point to September 8, 2002, and to your show, in particular, as the classic case of how the press and the government became inseparable.
+Someone in the administration plants a dramatic story in The New York Times, and then the vice president comes on your show and points to The New York Times.
 It’s a circular, self-confirming leak.

-BILL MOYERS: [V.O.]
-Bob Simon didn’t wait for the phone to ring.
+BILL MOYERS: Bob Simon didn’t wait for the phone to ring.

 When you said a moment ago, when we started talking to people who knew about aluminum tubes, what people?
 Who were you talking to?

 BOB SIMON: We were talking to people — to scientists, to scientists and to researchers and to people who had been investigating Iraq from the start.